Candida tropicalis: Urea hydrolysis

 This test is to detect yeast’s ability to produce enzyme urease.
-Once there's a compatible substrate, urease will split urea to produce ammonia increasing the pH.
+Hydrolysis of urea in Christensen’s Urea Agar produces ammonia and carbon dioxide.
+Ammonia alkalinizes the medium, and the pH shift is detected by the colour change of phenol red in the medium from light orange at pH 6.8 to pink at pH 8.1.
 C. tropicalis is found to be urease negative.

 Diazonium Blue B Test

 This test uses the azo dye, diazonium blue B which differentially stains cells from species affiliated with the Division, Basidiomycota.
 For C. tropicalis, this test is negative.

 Parasexuality

 C. tropicalis diploid cells of opposite mating type can mate to form tetraploid cells.
 These cells may then undergo chromosome loss during long-term propagation in rich medium resulting in the eventual regeneration of diploid cells.
 Such diploid cells are again mating competent thus completing a parasexual cycle.
 Opaque C. tropicalis cells can also form an architecturally complex sexual biofilm.

 Habitat and ecology

 Candida species are very pervasive yeasts that are distributed worldwide geographically.
 They are more likely to be found in tropical climate where temperature and humidity will enhance the adaptability of C. tropicalis.
 They can be found in food such as sauerkraut, molasses, miso, fruit, baker’s yeast and some fruits.
 They are commonly found on plants and in the digestive system of mammals, especially in the gastrointestinal tract, and in the mucocutaneous membranes of humans.
 C. tropicalis is considered as an osmotolerant yeast; microorganisms that are able to survive in high salt concentration and able to develop fungal persistence in saline environments.
+A strain found in oil-contaminated soil in Taiwan in 1989 is able to oxidize dodecane into dodecanedioic acid.